 Please Note: There are some cases where the use of robots.txt, noindex, or nofollow is necessary.
 You must not remove such lines of codes or tags without consulting your SEO.
 Always take the help of SEO to fix these issues.

 7. Your Site Is Getting Lots Of Low-Quality Traffic

 Low-quality traffic does not hurt your site rankings directly, but they can do so indirectly.
-If you notice that your site has started receiving tons of low-quality traffic then perhaps your site is getting links from low-quality directories or irrelevant sites via paid links or negative SEO; this can have a direct impact on the number of conversions, time on page, bounce rate, etc.
+If you notice that your site has started receiving tons of low-quality traffic, then perhaps your site is getting links from low-quality directories or irrelevant sites via paid links or negative SEO; this can directly impact the number of conversions, time on page, bounce rate, etc.

 All these factors combined will tell Google that users are not liking your website meaning the rankings could be pushed down.

 You can analyze the quality of traffic using a tool like Finteza; it will help you detect individual IP addresses and websites that send bad traffic to your website.
 Finteza can identify up to 12 types of bad traffic, including bots.